textX/textX/docs/grammar.rst

     color=/\w+/
   ;

-than the attribute given by LHS will be set to be the matched string.
+then the attribute given by LHS will be set to be the matched string.

 If the RHS is a reference to other rule than the attribute given by the LHS will be set to refer to the object created by the RHS rule.